-Diplomatic relations between Brazil and India were established in 1948, soon after Indian independence.
-From the 1990s on, when both countries have undergone reforms aimed at greater openness of their economies.
-Political and economic relations became more intense.
-High-level political contacts of authorities have multiplied since the 2000s, stimulating the identification of cooperation opportunities and motivating the establishment of a Strategic Partnership in 2006.
+Brazil and India established diplomatic relations in 1948, soon after Indian independence.
+From the 1990s on, when both undertook reforms to further open their economies, political and economic relations have become more intense.
+Political contact by high-level authorities have increased since the 2000s, stimulating the identification of cooperation opportunities and motivating the establishment of a Strategic Partnership in 2006.

 Chronology of bilateral relations

 1948 – Establishment of diplomatic relations between Brazil and India

 1954 – Vice President S. Radhakrishnan visits Brazil

 1968 – Visit of Prime Minister Indira Gandhi to Brazil

 1992 – Prime Minister Narasimha Rao visits Brazil (Rio-92)

 1996 – visit of President Fernando Henrique Cardoso to India

 1998 – Visit of President K.R.
 Narayanan to Brazil